ansys/pymotorcad/doc/source/user_guide/internal_scripting2.rst

     Scripting -> Settings tab in Ansys Motor-CAD v2023R1

-If "Run During Analysis" is selected then this script will be imported.
+If "Run During Analysis" is selected then this script is imported.
 This means that anything other than setting up the MotorCAD object should be moved to a function/class to avoid unexpected behaviour.